 AI chatbots and hiring assistants handle a different slice of the recruiting process - scheduling, FAQ responses, and initial candidate engagement.
 According to SHRM, 89% of HR professionals report that AI saves time or increases efficiency.
 Chatbots are a big part of that number.
 They handle the scheduling back-and-forth that used to eat hours out of a recruiter’s week.

-But chatbots don't replace the recruiter any more than an automated phone tree replaces a customer service representative for complex issues.
+Chatbots don’t replace the recruiter any more than an automated phone tree replaces a customer service representative for complex issues.
 They handle routine interactions.
-The recruiter steps in when judgment is needed - evaluating cultural fit, negotiating compensation, or managing a sensitive candidate experience.
+Recruiters step in when judgment is needed - evaluating cultural fit, negotiating compensation, or managing a sensitive candidate experience.
 These tools are productivity multipliers, not substitutes.

-The key distinction: hiring assistants work within guardrails set by the recruiter.
+Key distinction: hiring assistants work within guardrails set by the recruiter.
 They answer questions the recruiter has pre-approved answers for.
 They schedule meetings within windows the recruiter has defined.
 They screen based on criteria the recruiter has configured.
-The human still controls the strategy.
-The AI handles the execution.
+Humans still control the strategy.
+AI handles the execution.
 Gartner predicts that 25% of candidate profiles will be fake by 2028 - which means the human ability to verify, validate, and exercise judgment will become more important, not less.

 Candidates also respond differently to humans at key moments.
 According to Deloitte, 65% of candidates lose interest in a job after a poor interview experience.
 A chatbot can handle FAQs efficiently, but it can’t read a candidate’s tone, address unspoken concerns, or turn a lukewarm candidate into an enthusiastic one.
 That emotional intelligence is what separates a filled position from an abandoned search.